j-lovebo/Final_Project_AI_Parter/README.txt

 Project Title: Partner AI       #theo

+For the single fellows out there (shout out to EE and CS majors) who are looking for extra attention or a lending comforting ear

 Description:
 Code acts as a conversational partner and pet.
 The user gets to customize a partner and pet to talk to and then interacts with the program by responding to questions and the program responds